martin-galajda/Localization-Manager-Frontend/DEPLOYMENT.md

   Continue by filling in backend url handling redirection (e.g. https://myBackendHost/auth/google/handler) into  "Authorized redirect URIs" section.
 The redirect URI need to be in this format: [scheme]://[host]/auth/google/handler.
   </li>
   <li>
   Do not forget to click "Create" button and check the fields.
-Also fill in this url into "authentication.conf" inside <em>conf</em> folder in BACKEND application (https://github.com/Martinator112/prototype_localization_manager_api/blob/master/conf/authentication.conf).
+Also fill in this redirect URI into "authentication.conf" inside <em>conf</em> folder in BACKEND application (https://github.com/Martinator112/prototype_localization_manager_api/blob/master/conf/authentication.conf).
   </li>
   <li>